-Through this Study process, we will be working towards developing a common vision for the future that is based on cooperation, improving access to government by citizens and identifying a financially healthy path forward for all three municipalities.
+Through this Study process, we have worked towards developing a common vision for the future that is based on cooperation, improving access to government by citizens and identifying a financially healthy path forward for all three municipalities.
 While we are always looking at ways our municipalities can deliver programs, services and infrastructure effectively, this Governance Study is not intended to be a downsizing exercise.
-Instead, we are exploring options to increase our efficiency and support the region’s prosperity and viability, and citizen input will be essential to the Study process.
+Instead, we have explored options to increase our efficiency and support the region’s prosperity and viability, and citizen input is essential to the Study process.

 and the Town of Rocky Mountain House

-All possible options (e.g. Specialized Municipality) are being explored for a new governance structure for Caroline, Clearwater County and Rocky Mountain House, including staying with the current government structures for all municipalities involved.
-The three general options being explored in this Study include:
+Several options (e.g. Specialized Municipality) were explored for a new governance structure for Caroline, Clearwater County and Rocky Mountain House, including staying with the current government structures for all municipalities involved.
+The three general options explored in this Study included: